ohata-toast/RDS-FOR-POSTGRESQL/en/db-instance.md

 ## Secure Capacity

-If WAL logs are excessively generated due to rapid load and the data storage is low in capacity, you can delete the WAL logs using the capacity acquisition feature of console.
-When you select Free Capacity from console, a pop-up window displays to select WAL log for the DB instance.
+If WAL logs are excessively generated due to rapid load and the data storage is low in capacity, you can delete the WAL logs using the capacity acquisition feature on the console.
+When you select Free Capacity from the console, a pop-up window appears to select WAL log for the DB instance.
 Select the WAL log and click **Confirm** to delete all WAL logs created before the selected item.
 The capacity acquisition feature is a function of temporarily securing capacity.
 If you continue to run out of capacity, you must scale up your data storage to meet the service load.

 > [Caution]
 > Depending on the deleted WAL log, it may not be restored to a certain point in time.